To have willpower does not mean saying you want to do something, it means to actually be doing it—André Maurois

 Studies show that willpower and perseverance exercises that people set out on in the form of New Year’s resolutions fail in over 70% of cases.
 One of the reasons is establishing a very large number of objectives that one might want to achieve simultaneously: to spend more time with the family, to reach the ideal weight, to take on physical exercise, and so on.
 If willpower is a richer resource than some psychologists consider, it only works wonders when we remain anchored in reality, understanding that we cannot change overnight, but progressively, over time.

-Talking about her own method of juggling daily tasks, journalist friend of Dr Denise Cummins revealed the trick that helps her maintain her willpower: “It’s like eating an elephant—one bite at a time, and you’re not allowed to look up to see how much is left.”
+Talking about her own method of juggling daily tasks, a journalist friend of Dr Denise Cummins revealed the trick that helps her maintain her willpower: “It’s like eating an elephant—one bite at a time, and you’re not allowed to look up to see how much is left.”

 6. Authenticity and understanding repeated failures

-As Muraven’s studies show, activating our willpower to embrace change for the sake of others’ opinion and not out of personal conviction is an artificial way of working with ourselves, resulting in fragile and short-term effects.
+As Muraven’s studies show, activating our willpower to embrace change for the sake of others’ opinions and not out of personal conviction is an artificial way of working with ourselves, resulting in fragile and short-term effects.

 To truly develop our self-control, we must be authentic in our desires, motivations, and actions.
 Otherwise, we will only score temporary successes or repeated failures.
 This proves that we cannot blame a lack of willpower for not making progress, but going in a direction that is incompatible with our real needs.

-A 2011 survey indicates that 27% of the Americans identify a lack of willpower as the number one obstacle standing in the way of change.
-Because we feel the difficulty of the process first-hand, we admire those who break down their own personal records, becoming living examples of reaching success by exercising their willpower.
+A 2011 survey indicates that 27% of Americans identify a lack of willpower as the number one obstacle standing in the way of change.
+Because we feel the difficulty of the process first-hand, we admire those who break down their own personal records, becoming living examples of reaching success by exercising willpower.
 We applaud people who rise above their own weaknesses to achieve an important objective, like overcoming one’s limits in the fight to lose weight, in one’s love life, or at the work place.
-Still, success is not only reserved for a handful of lucky, carefully selected individuals, but it can come true for anyone who understands that building an iron will consists of a series of daily practices, voluntarily shaped, behind which lie hundreds and thousands of decisions that eventually delineate our future.
+Still, success is not only reserved for a handful of lucky, carefully selected individuals, but it can come true for anyone who understands that building an iron will consists of a series of daily practices, voluntarily shaped, behind which lie hundreds and thousands of decisions that eventually delineate one’s future.